 Child & Family Resources is proud to present the 10th Annual Piper M. Olsen Excellence in Leadership Conference on Friday, May 4, 2018.

 This year's conference will feature three nationally recognized presenters and a new conference format.
 The new format includes a two-hour keynote presented by Heidi Hagel Braid in the morning and your choice out of three afternoon break-out sessions (you choose one).
 Participants will receive 5.5 professional development hours and .2 CEUs each completed keynote and workshop.
-Registration for the conference will be available soon through NJCCIS, the New Jersey Workforce Registry (look for event id#111918).
+Registration for the conference is now available through NJCCIS, the New Jersey Workforce Registry (look for event id#111918).

 Heidi Hagel Braid, Director of National Programs

 Heidi Hagel Braid is the Director of National Programs at First Children’s Finance, a nonprofit organization focused on the business side of child care and early childhood education.
 Hagel Braid leads efforts to create, implement and communicate early care and education business strategies that lead to a well-paid workforce, more sustainable and accessible high quality care, and improved outcomes for children.
 She specializes in the expansion of programs and services into new states and regions, including increasing states’ capacity to address early care and education business needs and opportunities for alignment of resources.